anderson-martin/Slack-Bot/README.md

 ### 2. Functionality
-Bot is equipped with some real-time commands which enable Viima's users to work with it, directly from Slack.
-SO, they don't have to login separately to their Viima's account.
-I'm gonna equip each command with screenshot for clarificaiton.
-In theSlack channel, I have defined the BOt's user name is viima-bot, but it can be anything.
+The bot is equipped with real-time commands which enable Viima's users to work with it, directly from Slack.
+So, they don't have to login separately to their Viima's account.
+I'm gonna equip each command with screenshot for clarification.
+In my Slack channel, I have defined the bot's username as @viima-bot, but ofcourse it can be anything else.

-Following makes the bot to introduce himself and to instruct the user how to use it.
+Following command makes the bot to introduce himself and to instruct the user how to use it.

 ```
 @viima-bot help